 The 14 dried foods above went into my Swiss Mountain Man Soup

 It’s a good idea to use up your squirreled away food within a year.
 You can keep dried fruits and vegetables for perhaps two years if stored well, but rotating your home-dried food supply every year ensures the best taste and vitality of the food.
 Use up dried meat, fish, and anything containing oil within three to six months.

 I make up one-of-a-kind soup dehydrated food recipes.
-The soups change with the ingredients on-hand - like the reflection of my pond changes with the passing clouds, wind, time of day, and the colors of the leaves.
+The soups change depending on the ingredients on-hand and what I combine them with.
 My stash of fourteen different dried foods in Switzerland went into a tasty soup before I came back to the states.
 Did all those ingredients combine well?
 My darling wife, Dominique, ate two bowls for dinner and took some to work the next day!

 Tips for Making Soup with Dehydrated Food

 Here are three dehydrated food recipes for soups that I made with leftover dried foods.
 They will feed a whole family or provide several meals for one person.
 What will you create with your leftover dried food?
 If you come up with something tasty, please share it with us using the form at the bottom of the page.

 ⅓ Cup Dehydrated Corn, Whole

 ½ Cup Dehydrated Potatoes, Plain flavor, Scallop Sliced

 ¼ Cup Dehydrated Potatoes, Balsamic Vinegar & Salt flavor, Scallop Sliced

 ½ Cup Dehydrated Rice